randbops/nginx_server1/README.md

 This Puppet module will configure an nginx web server to serve the puppetlabs exercise webpage.

+NOTE: This module relies on Puppet and Git (optional) being installed.

 To run this module uncompress the folder anywhere where you have permission, or using Git do a clone of: